jpsaha/MOTP/_pages/MOPSS.md

 > * A culture which values intellectual achievement.
 >
 > Alternatively, you need a cloning facility and a relaxed regulatory framework.

+Here is an excerpt from his [Advice for young mathematicians](https://people.bath.ac.uk/masgcs/advice.html).

+> From time to time I am approached by students interested in advice about becoming more effective contestants in mathematics olympiads.
+Here it is.

+> Do lots and lots, and then more, past papers.
+Begin with national mathematical olympiads, starting with the less difficult papers.
+Now, I am not going to risk insulting any countries by saying that their national maths olympiads are easy.
+Work it out for yourself.
+Countries which have small populations, and no great tradition of success in maths competitions, will generally have easier questions.
+When you become very good at those, then move on to hard national maths olympiad problems and the less demanding international competitions.

+I am often approached by students from **developing countries**.
+Sometimes students complain that *there is no satisfactory educational or training regime in my country*.
+Please check that this is true!
+The IMO contact person in your country may tell you otherwise.
+In the worst case, where there is no competent organization providing free (or nearly free) assistance to young mathematicians, then you will have to help yourself.
+Try to locate other young people in your country who are interested in mathematics, and work together.
+Fortunately there is a vast collection of free resources on the internet: over 25 thousand past problems from maths competitions are available at the extensive Art of Problem Solving site, and if you explore, you will find discussions of solutions.
+Don't look up the solutions too quickly (be prepared to spend many hours thinking about each problem).
+If you want to start on some problems which are less demanding than a full national maths olympiad, here are plenty of [British Maths Olympiad](https://bmos.ukmt.org.uk/home/bmolot.pdf) round 1 problems.
+The round 2 problems are more challenging.